kenhkan/noflo-automaton/README.md

 * Inport **rules**: This is the rule obejct (see below)
 * Inport **options**: *optional* A dictionary of options to be passed to [Casper.js](http://docs.casperjs.org/en/latest/modules/casper.html).
-If `logLevel` is specified and its value is `debug`, all log from Casper.js will be printed to `console.log`.
+If `verbose` set to true, all log from Casper.js will be printed to `console.log`.

+Options must be passed in before URL and rules ports disconnect given that it is optional.

 Note that jQuery and Underscore.js are always injected unless they're included on the page.
 Manual injection of those two libraries may result in conflict.